munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/README.md

 <li>The player is referred to as the Commander.</li>
 <li>In some rare cases, a glitch occurs in the first round where one or more CT or Terrorists will die but no death count is given, especially in <a href="https://counterstrike.fandom.com/wiki/Fastline">Fastline</a>.</li>
 <li>In Hostage Rescue maps.
 Hostages are considered as "saved" by the game challenge as long the round ends with hostages that are still following the player.</li>
+<Li>If the console command "bot_kill" is inputted, the player would always win the round unless if the bomb has been planted in Bomb Defusal maps.</li>
 <Li>All members of every band from the BanG Dream! on custom CT bots are separated from different Cost categories.</li>
 <li>Terrorists custom bots have different type of name meanings depends on the difficulty :</li>
 <ul>